happybird22/JSFun/README.md

 -Due Dates
 Use bolean to say if assignments due = true or not

--Learner Submissions Groups -- Arrays or Objects?
+-Learner Submissions Groups into Objects
 Organize by learner_id

 Third: